Are you looking for a classical guitar?

 This guitar features a Venetian cutaway, ES-N Electronics, Engelmann spruce top, tropical mahogany neck, Indian rosewood back and sides, ebony fingerboard and ivory pearl buttons.

-To me, the guitar has a rich, smooth tone, although I find its sound is somewhere between a classical and acoustic guitar, and depending on what you’re looking for, that’s either a good or bad thing.
+To me, the guitar has a rich, smooth tone, although I find its sound is somewhere between a classical and a good acoustic guitar, and depending on what you’re looking for, that’s either a good or bad thing.

 The pickup is great, as it offers plenty of cut for live performance situations.